 This post was written 4 December 2009 so some of the information may be out of date.
 If I hear of any changes, I do add an update message to the relevant state, but I can’t guarantee this post is always right up to date with the correct information.
 If any of you reading this discover anything that’s now incorrect, please do add a comment below to let us know.
 Many thanks, Bob

-Here in Queensland we pay for our ambulance services by way of a levy which is paid each quarter, rather bizarrely I think, as an additional charge on our electricity bills.
-It is called “Community Ambulance Cover” and costs around $24 per quarter.
-So for less than $100 a year, we have full cover for ambulance services not just in Queensland, but nationwide.
+Here in Queensland we used to pay for our ambulance services by way of a levy which was paid each quarter, rather bizarrely I think, as an additional charge on our electricity bills.
+It was called “Community Ambulance Cover” and cost around $24 per quarter.
+That changed in 2011 and now “Permanent Queensland residents are automatically covered for emergency pre-hospital ambulance treatment and transport Australia-wide.”
+Nice!

 In New South Wales it will cost you $301 for the ambulance to turn up and $2.72 for every kilometre travelled after that.
 But this is just for a standard taxi, sorry I mean ambo.
 More complicated pickups, I mean medical attention, could cost anything up to $5,000.